Mahishadal Raj College

 Mahishadal Raj College, established in 1946, is the second oldest college in Purba Medinipur district.
 It offers undergraduate courses in arts, commerce and sciences.
 It is affiliated to Vidyasagar University.

 History

 Mahishadal Raj College is the third oldest college in the undivided district of Midnapore and fiftieth one under University of Calcutta.
-The college was founded on 1st August, 1946 by Kumar Debaprasad Garga Bahadur, the then “Raja” of Mahishadal and a celebrity in the field of music and fine arts.
+The college was founded on 1 August 1946 by Kumar Debaprasad Garga Bahadur, the then "Raja" of Mahishadal and a celebrity in the field of music and fine arts.
 Now the College is affiliated to Vidyasagar University since 01.06.1985, vide letter no. 983-Edn (U) dt.
 23.05.1985..
 It was originally affiliated with University of Calcutta, until its affiliation was changed to Vidyasagar University in 1985.

-Departments
+Departments and Courses

+The college offers different undergraduate and postgraduate courses in the science, arts, and commerce branch.
+This college aims at imparting education to the undergraduates of lower- and middle-class people of Mahishadal, Haldia and its adjoining areas.